 These are the card combos you need to be aware of when playing this deck:

-Aggro Shaman card choices and substitutions
+Aggro Shaman card substitutions

 - Thunderhead: Generates additional Spark minions when you play a card with Overload.
 There aren’t many in this list, but it represents some good value when used.